|

 When a child turns 18 years old or leaves the ICT project to seek

-work or is reunited with his/her family, then he/she may no longer
+work or is reunited with his/her family, then he/she is no longer

 sponsor and offer you an alternative child to support.
 ICT works